Enumeration Complexity of Conjunctive Queries with Functional Dependencies: Cyclic CQs

-{\bf Correctness.} Denote by $Q_i$ and $I_i$ the query corresponding to $\calH_i$ and the instance we defined for it respectively.
-As shown in~\cite[Lemma 20]{bb:thesis}, there is a solution to $Q_t(I_t)$ iff there exists a subhypergraph of $\calG$ isomorphic to $\calH_{pm}$, and in fact every mapping $\mu$ that can be used for the evaluation corresponds to such a subhypergraph.
-We now claim that every mapping used for evaluating $Q_{i+1}(I_{i+1})$ corresponds to a mapping that can be used for $Q_{i}(I_{i})$, and vice versa.
-This was already shown in case $\calH_{i+1}$ is obtained by $\calH_{i}$ via edge contraction \cite[Lemma 15]{bb:thesis} or edge removal \cite[Lemma 14]{bb:thesis}.
-It was also shown for the case of vertex removal~\cite[Lemma 13]{bb:thesis} if we simply assign the new vertex with a constant, and skip the FD-correction steps.
-Let $\calH_{i+1}$ be a pseudo-minor obtained from $\calH_i$ via vertex removal, and denote by $I_i^0$ the instance constructed from $I_{i+1}$ as described but without performing the FD-correction steps.
+\paragraph{Correctness. } We know~\cite[Lemma 20]{bb:thesis} that there is a solution to $Q_m(I_m)$ iff there exists a subhypergraph of $\calG$ isomorphic to $\calH_{t}$, and in fact every mapping $\mu$ that can be used for the evaluation corresponds to such a subhypergraph.
+We claim that every mapping used for evaluating $Q_{i+1}(I_{i+1})$ corresponds to a mapping that can be used for $Q_{i}(I_{i})$, and vice versa.
+This was already shown in case $\calH_{i+1}$ is obtained by $\calH_{i}$ via edge contraction \cite[Lemma 15]{bb:thesis} or edge removal \cite[Lemma 14]{bb:thesis}, and it was shown for vertex removal~\cite[Lemma 13]{bb:thesis} if we simply assign the new vertex with a constant and skip the FD-correction steps.
+Let $\calH_{i+1}$ be a pseudo-minor obtained from $\calH_i$ via vertex removal, and denote by $I_i^0$ the instance constructed from $I_{i+1}$ as described but without the FD-correction steps.
 It is left to show that a mapping $\mu^0$ that satisfies $Q_i(I_i^0)$ corresponds to a mapping $\mu$ that satisfies $Q_i(I_i)$, and vice versa.
-This will conclude that $\calG$ has a subhypergraph isomorphic to $\calH_{pm}$ iff $Q^+(I)\neq \emptyset$.
+This will conclude that $\calG$ has a subhypergraph isomorphic to $\calH_{t}$ iff $Q^+(I)\neq \emptyset$.

+First we claim that if $x$ implies $y$ and both $x$ and $y$ are present in $\calH_i$ (that is, for all $1\leq j < i$ the operation between $\calH_j$ and $\calH_{j+1}$ is not the removal of $x$ or $y$), then $y$ appears in every atom containing $x$ in $\calH_i$.
+This will help us show that we perform the same changes over $x$ in all relations.
+Since $Q^+$ is an FD-extension and only unary FDs are present, we are guaranteed that if $x$ implies $y$, then $y$ is present in every edge of $\calH(Q^+)=\calH_1$ where $x$ appears.
+This property is preserved under vertex removal and edge removal operations (as long as $x$ and $y$ are not removed), which are the only operations that can be performed between $\calH_1$ and $\calH_i$ (this is true since we perform vertex removal on $\calH_i$ and, by Definition~\ref{def:tetpm}, vertex-removal operations only occur between $\calH_1$ and $\calH^a$, and edge-removal is the only other operation allowed there).